ARMmbed/mbed-os-example-client/README.md

 2. `3201/0/5850`.
 Blink function, blinks **LED1** when executed (POST).
 3. `3201/0/5853`.
 Blink pattern, used by the blink function to determine how to blink.
 In the format of `1000:500:1000:500:1000:500` (PUT).

-To learn how to get notifications when resource 1 changes, or how to use resources 2 and 3, read the [mbed Device Connector Quick Start](https://github.com/ARMmbed/mbed-connector-api-node-quickstart).
+To learn how to get notifications when resource 1 changes, or how to use resources 2 and 3, read the [Mbed Device Connector Quick Start](https://github.com/ARMmbed/mbed-connector-api-node-quickstart).

 ## Known issues

-### mbed OS 5.4
+### Mbed OS 5.4

 * [UBLOX_EVK_ODIN_W2]: This example is not compiling with IAR.
 See [#194](https://github.com/ARMmbed/mbed-os-example-client/issues/194)
 * [NUCLEO_F429ZI]: This example is not compiling with IAR.
 See [#194](https://github.com/ARMmbed/mbed-os-example-client/issues/194)